-Written statements shall be obtained by the Vice Chancellor for Student Affairs or LSU Eunice Campus Security from all involved, including those who witnessed the incident.
-The statement should answer who, what, when, where, how, and why of the incident while the event is still mentally fresh.
-The written statements should include names of all parties of the incident, including victims, subjects and witnesses.
-(See Exhibit I Violence Incident Statement)

-The following actions should be taken in accordance with the severity of the incident: The situation is not dangerous:

-- 1. separate employees and witnesses involved and isolate them until they are interviewed and their statements are taken; and - 2. document all actions and statements.

-The situation is dangerous:

-- 1. contact the LSU Eunice Campus Security Office 550-1225, 580-0720, and/or 911; - 2. order all those presenting the danger to leave the facility immediately (unless this action must be taken by police); - 3. do not attempt to physically remove an individual (leave it to the police); and - 4. document all actions and statements defuse potentially violent situations.

-Please refer to Exhibit III, "Personal Conduct to Minimize Violence," for suggestions on how to

-ALL PHONE THREATS-Bomb, Bioterrorist, etc.

-See "LSU Eunice Phone Threat Checklist" (Exhibit IV).

-RECORDS

-Records associated with violence in the workplace need to be kept in a permanent, secure location and in a confidential manner.
-Vice Chancellor for Student Affairs will evaluate security and methods of hazard control.
-The following records are important and shall be maintained by the Vice Chancellor for Student Affairs, in accordance with pertinent statutes as part of the violence prevention program:

-- 1. reports of work injury, including worker's compensation injuries, if necessary; - 2. report for each reported assault, incidents of abuse, verbal attack, or aggressive behavior occurring between persons in the workplace; - 3. police reports of incidents occurring in the workplace; - 4. minutes of safety meetings, records of hazards' analysis, and corrective actions recommended; - 5. reports on violence in the workplace training, including subjects covered, attendees, and qualifications of trainers; and - 6. other appropriate reports.
+145 Statement (see attached).
+146 The situation is dangerous: 147 148 A. contact LSU Police/LSUE Security Office at 337-550-1225, 337-580-0720, and/or 911 if a life-threatening emergency exists; 149 B. do not attempt to physically remove an individual (leave it to the police); and, 150 C. campus security shall document their involvement in the situation.
+151 152 Please refer to Exhibit III, "Personal Conduct to Minimize Violence," for suggestions on how to defuse potentially violent situations.
+153 All Phone Threats-Bomb, Bioterrorist, etc. 154 See "LSU Eunice Phone Threat Checklist" (Exhibit IV).
+LSU Eunice PS-72 should also be used 155 Records 156 157 158 159 160 location and in a confidential manner.
+The Chancellor will evaluate security and methods of hazard control.
+The following records are important and shall be maintained by the Vice Chancellor of Business Affairs, in accordance with pertinent statutes as part of the violence 161 A. reports of work injury, including worker's compensation injuries, if necessary; 162 163 B. report for each reported assault, incidents of abuse, verbal attack, or aggressive behavior occurring between persons in the workplace; 164 C. police reports of incidents occurring in the workplace; 165 166 D. minutes of safety meetings, records of hazards' analysis, and corrective actions recommended; 167 168 reports on violence in the workplace training, including subjects covered, attendees, and qualifications of trainers; and, 169 F. other appropriate reports.
+170 VIII.
+COMMUNICATION 171 172 173 The University recognizes that in order to maintain a safe, healthy and secure workplace, there must be open communication on these issues among employees, including all levels of supervision.
+The open communication process includes, but is not limited to 174 A. periodic review of this policy with all employees; 175 B. discussions of violence in the workplace during scheduled safety meetings;

-COMMUNICATION

-The University recognizes that in order to maintain a safe, healthy and secure workplace, there must be open communication on these issues among employees, including all levels of supervision.
-The open communication process includes, but is not limited to

-- 1. periodic review of this policy with all employees; - 2. discussions of violence in the workplace during scheduled safety meetings; - 3. posting or distributing information on violence in the workplace; and - 4. procedures to inform supervisors about violence in the workplace, hazards, or threats of violence
+- 176 C. posting or distributing information on violence in the workplace; and, - D. procedures to inform supervisors about violence in the workplace, hazards, or threats of violence

+179 IX.
 TRAINING AND EDUCATION

-- At LSU Eunice, all employees, including all levels of supervision, shall have training and instruction on general, job-specific, and work site-specific safety and security practices.
-Training and security practices. - instruction on general, job-specific, and work site-specific safety and security practices.
-Training and instruction shall be provided within one year of policy implementation and regularly, - thereafter.
-Training shall begin with orientation of new employees within two months of employment and regularly, thereafter.
-At LSU Eunice, workplace-violence training shall be the responsibility of the Vice Chancellor for Student Affairs/Supervisor of Campus Security.
-General violence-in-the-workplace training and instruction address, but are not limited to, the following areas:

-- 1. explanation of the violence in the workplace policy as established by LSU Eunice; - 2. measures for reporting any violent acts or threats of violence; recognition of hazards including associated risk factors; - 3. measures to prevent workplace violence, including procedures for reporting workplace hazards or threats to appropriate supervision; - 4. ways to defuse hostile or threatening situations; - 5. measures to summon others for assistance; - 6. routes of escape available to employees; - 7. procedures for notification of law enforcement authorities when a criminal act may have occurred: - 8. procedures for obtaining emergency medical care in the event of a violent act upon an employee; and - 9. information on securing post-event trauma counseling for those employees desiring or needing such assistance.

-The Vice Chancellor for Student Affairs is responsible for the review and administration of this policy.

-SOURCE: Executive Order MJF 97-15; LSU A&M PS No. 102.
+- 180 At LSU Eunice, all employees, including all levels of supervision, shall have training and - instruction on general, job-specific, and work site-specific safety and security practices.
+Training - and instruction shall be provided within one year of policy implementation and regularly, - thereafter.
+Training shall begin with orientation of new employees within two months of - employment and regularly, thereafter.
+At LSU Eunice, workplace-violence training shall be the - 185 responsibility of the LSU Police/LSUE Security Office.
+General violence-in-the-workplace - training and instruction address, but are not limited to, the following areas: - A. explanation of the violence in the workplace policy as established by LSU Eunice; - B. measures for reporting any violent acts or threats of violence; recognition of hazards including associated risk factors; - 190 C. measures to prevent workplace violence, including procedures for reporting workplace 191 hazards or threats to appropriate supervision; - D. ways to defuse hostile or threatening situations; - 193 E. measures to summon others for assistance; - F. routes of escape available to employees; - G. procedures for notification of law enforcement authorities when a criminal act may have occurred: - H. procedures for obtaining emergency medical care in the event of a violent act upon an employee; and, - 199 I. information on securing post-event trauma counseling for those employees desiring or needing such assistance. - The Chancellor is responsible for the review and administration of this policy. - 202 X. SOURCE: - 203 Executive Order MJF 97-15. - 204 LSU PS-102.
+Violence Free Workplace (January 1, 1998).